-Continue administering pet CPR until your dog or cat begins breathing again on his own.
+Continue giving CPR with a cycle of 30 chest compressions and 2 rescue breaths until your dog or cat begins breathing again on its own.

 Briefly check for breathing and a heartbeat every 2 minutes.